 Infectious Canine Hepatitis (Canine Adenovirus 1 [CAV-1])

-Leptospirosis is occasionally seen in exotic Canidae, Procyonidae, Ursidae, Mustelidae, Suidae, Tayassuidae, and in Cervidae and other ruminants of the families Bovidae, Camelidae, Giraffidae, etc. Bacterins that contain immunogens against Leptospira interrogans serovars canicola and icterohaemorrhagiae are used in the carnivores listed above.
-Ruminants, pigs, and peccaries are immunized with bacterins that contain serovars pomona, hardjo, icterohaemorrhagiae, canicola, and grippotyphosa.
-Carnivores are vaccinated with a 1 or 2 mL dose, IM or SC, at 6–8 wk of age, repeated in 14 days.
+Leptospirosis occurs sporadically in exotic Canidae, Procyonidae, Viveridae, Ursidae, Mustelidae, Suidae, primates, Tayassuidae, and in Cervidae and other ruminants of the families Bovidae, Artiodactyla, Perisodactyla, Proboscidae, Camelidae, Giraffidae, etc. Vaccination of domestic carnivores with Leptospira bacterins is considered noncore.
+However, if a collection has a history of or is in an endemic area for leptospirosis, vaccination should be considered with bacterins that contain immunogens against Leptospira interrogans serovars Canicola and Icterohaemorrhagiae.
+Carnivores are vaccinated with a 1- or 2-mL dose, IM or SC, at 6–8 wk of age, repeated in 14 days.
 Boosters are given every 6 mo.
-Hoofed animals are immunized with 5 mL of pentavalent bacterin IM; annual or, preferably, semiannual boosters are recommended.
+Hoofed animals are immunized with 5 mL of pentavalent bacterin IM; annual or preferably semiannual boosters are recommended.
 Vaccination does not necessarily prevent shedding of the causal organism(s).

 Measles, Mumps, and Rubella

-Pongidae are immunized against measles, mumps, and rubella at 2–3 mo of age with 0.5 mL of MLV human vaccine injected SC.
+Pongidae are often immunized against measles, mumps, and rubella at 2–3 mo of age and annually thereafter with 0.5 mL of MLV human vaccine injected SC.
 This vaccination is also recommended for monkeys.
+New World monkeys are more resistant than Old World monkeys, but mortality is high when infected.
+Vaccine administration in other primates is optional, depending on colony-specific concerns.
+Vaccination of susceptible populations of nonhuman primates (>6 mo old) should be considered when contact with people cannot be adequately controlled (eg, nonhuman primates as pets).
 Annual booster doses are given.

-Wild sheep and goats are susceptible to pneumonia similar to shipping fever pneumonia of domestic sheep.
-Parainfluenza 3 (PI-3) is recognized as an important primary component, along with stress and Mannheimia haemolytica.
-Modified live virus PI-3 vaccines, particularly those administered intranasally, have been useful in reducing incidence of lamb pneumonia.
-Vaccine is administered at 3–4 mo of age, 1 mL in each nostril, and repeated 3–4 wk before anticipated shipment and annually thereafter.
+Exotic sheep and goats are susceptible to pneumonia caused by parainfluenza 3 (PI-3) and Mannheimia haemolytica.
+Modified live virus PI-3 vaccines, particularly those administered intranasally are useful to reduce the incidence of lamb pneumonia.
+Vaccine is administered at 3–4 mo of age, 1 mL per nostril, and repeated 3–4 wk before anticipated shipment and annually thereafter.

 Primates, particularly the Pongidae (great apes) are susceptible to poliomyelitis.
-Oral trivalent MLV poliomyelitis vaccine is preferred to parenteral inactivated vaccine due to ease of administration.
+Oral trivalent MLV poliomyelitis vaccine is preferred to parenteral inactivated vaccine because of ease of administration.
 A single human dose (0.5 mL) is given PO on a sugar cube after 6 mo of age and annually thereafter.
-Vaccinated animals should be isolated from unvaccinated primates (including humans) for 1 mo after inoculation.
+Vaccinated animals should be isolated from unvaccinated primates (including people) for 1 mo after inoculation.

-Primates, exotic Equidae, Proboscidae (elephants), Pongidae, Cervidae (deer), camelids, and wild sheep and goats should be immunized against tetanus.
-Exotic Equidae and elephants are vaccinated on the same schedule as domestic horses; primary immunization at 3–4 mo of age consists of 2 IM injections of tetanus toxoid, 1 mo apart.
+Primates, exotic Equidae, Proboscidae (elephants), Pongidae, Cervidae (deer), camelids, and exotic sheep and goats should be immunized against tetanus.
+Although the susceptibility of tapirs to tetanus has not been documented, vaccination is recommended.
+Exotic Equidae and elephants are vaccinated on the same schedule as domestic horses; primary immunization at 3–4 mo of age consists of two IM injections of tetanus toxoid, 1 mo apart.
 A single booster dose is given annually.

 Pongidae are often vaccinated against tetanus using the diphtheria, tetanus toxoid, and phase 1 pertussis (DPT) vaccines intended for use in human children or monovalent human tetanus toxoid.
-Monovalent tetanus toxoid is preferred because pertussis and diptheria are not considered health risks for nonhuman primates.
-Primary immunization consists of 0.5 mL vaccine injected IM on 3 occasions at 3-mo intervals, with a booster dose 1 yr after the third injection.
+Monovalent tetanus toxoid is preferred, because pertussis and diptheria are not considered health risks for nonhuman primates.
+However, susceptibility of these diseases likely varies in primates, because olive baboons were recently found to develop clinical signs of pertussis and a strong anamnestic response.
+Primary immunization consists of 0.5 mL of vaccine injected IM on three occasions at 3-mo intervals, with a booster dose 1 yr after the third injection.
 Thereafter, booster immunizations of 0.5 mL of diphtheria-tetanus toxoid or tetanus toxoid alone are given every 3–5 yr or after potential exposure due to injury.

-Wild sheep and goats and cervids are sometimes immunized beginning at 10–12 wk of age with multivalent clostridial bacterin-toxoids containing immunogens for Clostridium tetani, C perfringens (types B, C, D), C septicum, C chauvoei, C novyi, C sordellii, and C haemolyticum in areas of high exposure risk.
+In exotic hoofstock, the need for clostridial vaccines depends on animal husbandry and density, environment, and local disease circumstances.
+If vaccination is warranted, vaccines should be given according to manufacturers' recommendations for hoofstock.
+Multivalent clostridial vaccines are available for prophylaxis; tetanus antitoxin can be used if tetanus is a concern.
+Pregnant animals should be vaccinated 4–8 wk before parturition to increase specific colostral immunoglobulins.
+Neonates can be vaccinated at 4 and 8 wk of age with Clostridium perfringens type C and D. Exotic sheep, goats, and cervids are sometimes vaccinated beginning at 10–12 wk of age with multivalent clostridial bacterin-toxoids containing immunogens for Clostridium tetani, C perfringens (types B, C, D), C septicum, C chauvoei, C novyi, C sordellii, and C haemolyticum in areas of high exposure risk.
 The initial dose is 5 mL followed in 6 wk by a 2-mL dose, administered SC.
 A 2-mL booster dose should be given annually.